-However, with subrogation, insurance companies may have the right to sue the third party to recover compensation.
-When you are not responsible for the accident, it can help them recover the damages.
+With subrogation, insurance companies have the right to sue a third party to recover compensation.
+When you are not responsible for the accident, it can help them recover the damages paid in a claim.
 The companies cannot file a subrogation claim without informing the victim.
-They are required to inform them before proceeding and filing a claim.
+They must inform their insured before proceeding and filing a claim.

 As mentioned above, filing a subrogation claim can benefit the insurance companies when you do not share in the fault.
 There are various other situations in which it may be beneficial for insurance companies to pursue a subrogation claim.

 The insurance carrier has to inform you if they plan to seek reimbursement via subrogation.
-You may have the legal right to sue the insurance company if you have not been informed of its decision.
+You may have the legal right to sue the insurance company if you have no information about its decision.